mmm111mmm/inacityinthefuture/01-bool-compare-if/9-weather-project.md

 * If there is less than or equal to 160 minutes of sunshine, don't wear sunglasses
 * If it is raining, take an umbrella
 * If it is not raining, don't take an umbrella

+## Design of the project 2

+Our project will run some if else statements that look at the variables for rain, temperature and minutes of sunlight.
+These variables will be about the weather in the morning.
+In the if else statements we will use `System.out.println` to tell the user if they should wear a coat or not, wear jeans or shorts, wear sunglasses or not or wear a coat or not.

+It will then do the same thing looking at variables for the weather in the afternoon.
+And it will print out as above.

+It will then do the same thing looking at variables for the weather in the evening.
+And it will print out as above.

+## Duplication

+The if-else statements for the morning, afternoon and evening will be the same except they will look at different variables.
+Don't worry.
+In the next module we'll fix this.

+## Congratuations

+You've now completed a project that demonstrates everything we learnt in this module.